SAFCSP-Team/inheritance/README.md

 **Problem**

-Understand Hierarchy by using inheritance.
+create a system to manage bank accounts using inheritance.

 **Implementation**